 Do blondes really have more fun?
 One thing’s for sure, to get the most out of lighter locks, you’ll want to keep them looking vibrant and fresh all year round.
 You can keep on top of your blonde hair maintenance from the comfort of your own home.
-Whether you’re looking to touch up blonde roots or are new to the home hair dye game, our experts have put together some top tips for dyeing blonde hair at home.
-Anna Whitehouse, AKA the fabulous Mother Pukka, is a total blonde bombshell.
-She shows us how it’s done in her how to dye your hair blonde and retouch your roots video below
+Whether you’re looking to touch up blonde roots or are new to the home hair dye game, our experts have put together some top tips for dyeing and maintaining blonde hair at home.

 It’s a fact, hair grows.
 And, regardless of how well you’ve maintained your blonde, as your locks get longer, your roots will begin to show.
 Now’s the time to get your dye out and touch up your blonde.